deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13458/index.md

 > </details>

-> The table presents the dataset collection details of MEDINST, showing the task type, and the number of training, development, and test samples for each dataset.
+> Table 11 presents the dataset employed in MEDINST, showing the number of training, development and test samples for each task.

 </details>